Engee documentation

 Error

-The number of data inputs is specified by the Number of data ports parameter.
+The number of data inputs is set by the parameter Number of data ports.

-• If you set Number of data ports to 1, the block behaves as a Selector block, not as a Multiport Switch block.
+• If you ask Number of data ports an equal 1, then the block behaves like a block Selector, not how Multiport Switch.

-• If you set the Number of data ports to be greater than 1, the block behaves as a Multiport Switch.
-The block output represents an input signal whose number corresponds to the value of the control input.
-If at least one of the input signals is a vector, the block output is a vector.
-In this case, the block extends any scalar input parameters to vectors.
+• If you ask Number of data ports more 1, then the block behaves like Multiport Switch.
+The output of the block represents the input signal, the number of which corresponds to the value of the control input.
+If at least one of the input signals is a vector, the output of the block is a vector.
+In this case, the block expands any scalar input parameters to vectors.

-• If all input signals are scalar, the output signal is also scalar.
+• If all the input signals are scalar, the output signal is also scalar.

 Assumptions and limitations

-1. If the input signals of a block are buses, their structure on the different ports (names, types, and dimensions) must be completely the same.
-To ensure that the output bus has the same structure regardless of which input bus the block chooses, it is forbidden to mix buses with regular signals.
+1. If the input signals of the block are buses, then their structure on different ports (names, types, and dimensions) must completely match.
+To ensure that the output bus has the same structure, regardless of which input bus the unit chooses, it is forbidden to mix buses with ordinary signals.

-2. To work with buses, the Number of data ports must be at least 2.
+2. For working with tires, the parameter value is Number of data ports It should be at least 2.

 3. For buses, the control signal must be a scalar.